ng-23/laz-vtf-tf2-crosshair-selector-REDUX/README.md

 ],
 ```

-So your file should look something like
+So your file should look something like this:
 ```
 ...
 a = Analysis(['crosshair.py'],